-- Transcripts from all college level institutions that were attended.
+- Transcripts from all college level institutions that the applicant attended, whether or not a degree was earned.
 Transcripts should include a yearly or semester records from each college or university attended that indicate the number of lecture and/or laboratory hours per week, per course, and the grade received in each course.

 - Diplomas/Proof of Degree/Academic Certificates is required for each degree you have received.
 The documents will include the title and date of the degree conferred.

 - International applicants must demonstrate English-language proficiency by submitting either the TOEFL or IELTS scores to Baylor using Institution Code: 6032